Do Go On - 483 - The Kidnapping of Alfred The Gorilla

 I didn't know how to dance around it.

-I had ordered some just normal everyday meat.
+I had ordered some, some just normal everyday mate.

 Yep.